 TG: Just so I have the sequence down, as you pick up a glass you look down and in front of you.
 Do you say anything to yourself at the point?

 SL: I generally start to look at the wine.
 I don’t saying anything to myself.
 I hoping at that point the wine starts saying things to me.

 TG: You’re making a circular motion with your hand backwards.
 What does that mean?

-SL: I have a hard time picking up a wine and giving the whole grid then right before the conclusion having to start deducing it.
+SL: I have a hard time picking up a wine and giving the whole grid, then right before the conclusion having to start deducing it.
 I’m using my instincts to call out categories of fruits and the condition of the fruits.
 I’m using my ability—my instincts-- to assess the wine.
 I feel like I’m using my instincts the entire time for why this wine is acting the way it’s acting.
-I remember working with Jesse Becker MS in Boulder and he was on me all the time about my structural calls.
-I was getting wines right fairly frequently but the structure calls were off.
+I remember working with Jesse Becker, MS, in Boulder and he was on me all the time about my structural calls.
+I was getting wines right fairly frequently but my structure calls were off.
 He’d ask how I could get a wine like Chablis right and yet call the acid moderate.
 I didn’t know at the time because that kind of deduction pattern is not my strong point.
 But I’ve worked on it since and now it definitely is.
 But it wasn’t in the beginning because I’ve always used my instincts.